 Overview: Meaning making is at the heart of ELA/literacy and ELD instruction.
 It is the central purpose for interacting with text, composing text, engaging in research, participating in discussion, speaking with others, and giving and listening to and viewing presentations.
 It is the reason for learning the foundational skills and for expanding language.
 Meaning making includes literal understanding but is not confined to it at any grade or with any student.
 Inference making and critical reading, writing, and listening are given substantial and explicit attention in every discipline.
 Among the contributors to meaning making are language, knowledge, motivation, comprehension monitoring, and in the case of reading and writing, the ability to recognize printed words and use the alphabetic code to express ideas.
 [FW, pp. 69-77; DLSG, p.
 261]

-Consistent with the organization of the ELA/ELD Framework, two components of Meaning Making are included as Essential Literacy Content to Be Addressed in Teacher Preparation: General and Meaning Making with Complex Text.
+Consistent with the organization of the ELA/ELD Framework, two components of Meaning Making are included as important literacy content for teacher preparation: General and Meaning Making with Complex Text.